Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: UHECR Emission from Sombrero Galaxy

 \section{UHECR Emission from Sombrero Galaxy}

-It is well-established that a rotating black hole can radiate away its available reducible energy~\cite{Penrose:1969pc,Penrose:1971uk}.
-In particular, Blandford and Znajek proposed a compelling process, analogous to Faraday's classical (unipolar induction) dynamo, by which the spin energy of a black hole might be extracted by force-free electromagnetic fields~\cite{Blandford:1977ds}.
-The dynamo's emf ($V$) is produced by the black hole induced rotation of externally supplied magnetic field lines looping the horizon,
+It is well-established that a rotating black hole can radiate away its available reducible energy~\cite{Penrose:1969pc,Penrose:1971uk}.\footnote{In black hole physics, the total mass-energy can be divided into reducible and irreducible components~\cite{Christodoulou:1970wf}.
+The irreducible mass represents the minimum mass a black hole must have, and it is related to the area of the black hole's event horizon.
+The reducible mass, also known as rotational (or electrostatic) energy, is the energy that can potentially be extracted from the black hole.} In particular, Blandford and Znajek proposed a compelling process, analogous to Faraday's classical (unipolar induction) dynamo, by which the spin energy of a black hole might be extracted by force-free electromagnetic fields~\cite{Blandford:1977ds}.
+The dynamo's electromotive force (emf) is produced by the black hole induced rotation of magnetic field lines in the inermost accretion disk.

+More concretely, spinning black holes warp spacetime around them, creating a region called the ergosphere where spacetime rotates with the black hole.
+A magnetic field, externally supplied, threads this ergosphere.
+The rotating spacetime drags the magnetic field lines along with it.
+This dragging action twists and stretches the magnetic field lines, inducing an electric field and thus an emf ($V$) that is estimated to be

-where $B$ is the poloidal magnetic field and $a$ is the black hole's specific angular momentum, with $a \leq M_\bullet$~\cite{Znajek}.
-In astrophysical units (\ref{V1}) can be rewritten as
+where $B$ is the poloidal magnetic field and $a$ is the black hole's specific angular momentum, with $a \leq M_\bullet$~\cite{Znajek}.\footnote{Following~\cite{Blandford:1977ds}, $M_\bullet$ and $a$ are measured in units of $c^2/G$ and $c$, respectively, so that both quantities have dimensions of length.
+Then $M_\bullet$ and $ac/M_\bullet^2$ respectively provide a length scale and a characteristic angular frequency for the spinning black hole, which has angular momentum $J = a M_\bullet$.} In astrophysical units (\ref{V1}) can be rewritten as

 Around the event horizon the energy density of the $B$ field is expected to be in equipartition with the rest mass energy density of accreting matter~\cite{Krolik:1999yc}.
 In connection to the advection dominated accretion flow model discussed in~\cite{DiMatteo:1998bf}, this is to be identified with the regime where the gas pressure is half the total.
 Bearing this in mind, the accretion rate is estimated to be~\cite{Boldt:2000dx}